jacobmarks/emoji_search/README.md

 model from OpenAI.
 CLIP is a neural network trained on a variety of image-text pairs, and is able to semantically match images and text.

-To match emojis, Emoji Search attempts three different methods:
+To match emojis, Emoji Search attempts two different methods:

-1. Compare the embedding for the raw search term to the embeddings for all names of emojis.
-2. Compare the embedding of the formatted search query "An emoji of <search-query>" to the embeddings of similarly formatted emoji names.
+1. Compare the embedding of the formatted search query "An emoji of <search-query>" to the embeddings of similarly formatted emoji names.
-3. Compare the embedding of the formatted search query with the embeddings of high-resolution images of emojis.
+2. Compare the embedding of the formatted search query with the embeddings of high-resolution images of emojis.

 The results from each of these methods are combined and sorted by distance to